 It’s also way faster than the drag-and-drop themes I’d tried before.
 Best of all, whenever I was stuck trying to get something to look just right, their techs were just an email away with helpful tips or custom code.

 Try any of their basic themes for free, and only upgrade if you want to.

 Right now I’m using Trellis by Mediavine as my theme.
 It’s blazing-fast, but I wouldn’t recommend it for new bloggers.

 But if you have experience with WordPress themes and are looking for a lightweight theme to speed up your site, you may want to consider Trellis.

 When I first started with ads on my site, I used Google AdSense.
 But AdSense doesn’t pay very much, and they have zero customer service.

-You don’t need any design experience to use Canva (I certainly don’t have any).
-Best of all, it’s free!
-Give Canva a try here.
+You don’t need any design experience to use Canva (I certainly didn’t have any).
+Best of all, the basic version is free!

 Tailwind is a smart scheduling tool for both Pinterest and Instagram.
 I save countless hours every week by scheduling my pins in bulk.
 Then Tailwind pins them at the best times for my account – when my audience is active.

 Tailwind is also home to Tribes – they’re like Pinterest group boards, but members actually share your content!